Best General Liability Insurance Companies for Small Businesses in California

 3.96

-The largest core and add-on coverage selection through their partnerships, direct digital policy management regardless of the provider you choose on their platform and superior offerings for highly specialized and niche industries like vending machine services and tree surgeons.
+The largest core and add-on coverage selection through its partnerships, direct digital policy management regardless of chosen provider on its platform; superior offerings for highly specialized and niche industries like vending machine services and tree surgeons

 For our California general liability insurance ratings, we analyzed pricing, coverage options, and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent nearly half of small businesses, while weighting results to ensure broader industry and location representation across Los Angeles metro, San Francisco Bay Area, San Diego and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent nearly half of small businesses, while weighting results to ensure broader industry and location representation across Los Angeles Metro, San Francisco Bay Area, San Diego and smaller markets throughout the state.

-To do this, we evaluated over 20,000 business profiles, more than 100,000 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve California businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
-For a detailed breakdown of the metrics, scoring methodology, and pricing analysis specific to the state, see our full methodology.
+To do this, we evaluated over 20,000 business profiles, more than 11,500 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve California businesses consistently across different industries and regions.
+We then rated each company across affordability (50%), customer experience (30%), and coverage options and terms (20%) to form an overall rating.
+For a detailed breakdown of the metrics, scoring methodology, and pricing analysis specific to California, see our full methodology.

 95%